GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 ---

 Extension for GDevelop to create simple 3D scenes.
 This extension is intended for easy and simple 3D rendering.
-It does not currently aim for realistic rendering with light and shadow.
+It does not currently aim for realistic 3D rendering.

 ## ⚠️ Precautions for use
 This extension is experimental.
 Destructive changes may be made.